 Since this drug is administered by injection twice a year it eliminates of the main problems of some Osteoporosis medications:

-But you should know that this is not the first Osteoporosis drug that is not in pill form.
-Currently:
+But you should know that this is not the first Osteoporosis drug that is not in pill form:

-So as you can see, if you prefer injection as your Osteoporosis treatment, you have several options to consider.
+So as you can see, if you prefer injection as your Osteoporosis treatment, you have several options.

 What is different about this drug is that it is the first biologic drug for Osteoporosis.
 (NOTE: Patients taking other biologic drugs, eg. for Rheumatoid arthritis, may have interactions.)

 Also this drug will be sold directly to doctors.
 So it can be delivered by a physician 'almost like a flu shot' in the office.

 Clinical studies of the drug showed that women taking the drug had increased bone density, stronger bones, and a reduced risk for fractures after three years of treatments.(If you want to review some of the early clinical studies, I put a page on the site about these as soon as Amagen announced that it was under review by the FDA.
 To read these reports click on Denosumab - Prolia, early studies

 Possible side effects of Prolia Osteoporosis drug includes back and extremity pain, high cholesterol, bladder infection, low blood calcium and skin reactions.
 Since the cells targeted by Prolia play a role in immunity, the drug "has the potential to affect multiple layers of the immune system," according to the FDA.
 Also because it blocks the work of osteoclasts some have warned that users could suffer from Osteonecrosis of the jaw...just as with Fosamax and the other bisphosphonates BUT this is not known withany degree of certainty.